fkeidel/BayesNet/README.md

 # BayesNet
 This is a simple library for inference in [Bayesian Networks](https://en.wikipedia.org/wiki/Bayesian_network) in C++.
 It implements some basic algorithms for working with Probabilistic Graphical Models (PGM).
 It is based on the online Stanford course ["Probabilistic Graphical Models"](https://www.coursera.org/specializations/probabilistic-graphical-models) on Coursera.
-There are no dependencies to other libraries.
+There are no dependencies to other libraries, except GoogleTest.

 ## Features
 ### Probability calculation with "factors"